Codecademy/docs/content/go/concepts/functions/functions.md

 ## Anonymous Functions

 Anonymous functions are similar to normal functions, but do not have a name.
 They can be called immediately after being defined.
-Anyonymous functions can be passed as parameter to another function.
+Anyonymous functions can be passed as parameters to another function.
 They are also called closures/functions literals.

 Below is an example of an anonymous function: